-Since 1955, Clearbrook has been a leader in creating innovative opportunities for children and adults with developmental/intellectual disabilities like autism, Down syndrome and cerebral palsy.
-Services include therapies, employment, day programs, home-based and residential options to more than 6,000 individuals yearly throughout the Chicagoland area.
+Since 1955, Clearbrook has been a leader in creating innovative opportunities for children and adults with developmental/intellectual disabilities such as autism, Down syndrome and cerebral palsy.
+Services include therapies, employment, day programs, home-based and residential options to more than 7,000 individuals yearly throughout the Chicagoland area.

 The Cradle Foundation

-The Cradle is a licensed, accredited, not-for-profit, nonsectarian adoption and child welfare agency that has placed over 15,000 children with loving families since 1923.
+The Cradle is a licensed, accredited, not-for-profit, nonsectarian adoption and child welfare agency that has placed more than 15,000 children with loving families since 1923.
 The Cradle provides compassionate services for expectant women, adoptive parents and adopted persons, as well as 24-hour onsite nursery care for waiting infants.

 Franciscan Community Benefit Services

 Franciscan Community Benefit Services sponsors St. Jude House, a shelter for victims of domestic violence and sexual assault; Madonna Foundation, which allows disadvantaged young women to receive Catholic high school education; and Franciscan Communities, which provides senior services.

 Franciscan St. James Health is a two-campus healthcare system, with hospitals in Olympia Fields and Chicago Heights.
 The hospital is a recognized expert in cancer detection and treatment, along with heart and cardiovascular services.
 For more than 100 years, St. James has been dedicated to caring for the sick, fostering health and providing quality healthcare for all, regardless of ability to pay.

 Ray Graham Association for People with Disabilities

-Ray Graham Association provides residential, employment, life skills, and family support services to more than 2,000 children and adults with developmental disabilities and their families at nearly 40 locations throughout DuPage County and the surrounding areas.
+Ray Graham Association provides residential, employment, life skills, and family support services to more than 2,000 children and adults with developmental disabilities and their families at 34 locations throughout DuPage County and the surrounding areas.